Beard: From the Renaissance to the present day

 Most Chinese emperors of the Ming dynasty (1368–1644) appear with beards or mustaches in portraits.

-In the 15th century, most European men were clean-shaven.
-16th-century beards were allowed to grow to an amazing length (see the portraits of John Knox, Bishop Gardiner, Cardinal Pole and Thomas Cranmer).
-Some beards of this time were the Spanish spade beard, the English square cut beard, the forked beard, and the stiletto beard.
+In the 15th century, most European men in both the church and the nobility were clean-shaven.
+In the 16th-century beards became fashionable, particularly following the Reformation where many rulers, nobles and religious reformers grew long beards to distinguish themselves from the usually clean shaven Catholic clergy.
+By the mid 16th century most Catholic clergy also adopted beards.
+Every pope from Clement VII (pope 1523–1534) to Innocent XII (pope 1691–1700) would also sport facial hair.
+Some other beards of this time were the Spanish spade beard, the English square cut beard, the forked beard, and the stiletto beard.
 In 1587 Francis Drake claimed, in a figure of speech, to have singed the King of Spain's beard.
+This trend can be recognised during this period for example amongst monarchs of leading European countries, where the shift can be seen between clean-shaven Holy Roman Emperor Maximilian I as well as King of Aragon Ferdinand II of Aragon and their bearded successor Charles V, clean-shaven King of England Henry VII and his bearded successor Henry VIII and clean-shaven King of France Louis XII and his bearded successor Francis I.

 During the Chinese Qing dynasty (1644–1911), the ruling Manchu minority were either clean-shaven or at most wore mustaches, in contrast to the Han majority who still wore beards in keeping with the Confucian ideal.

-In the beginning of the 17th century, the size of beards decreased in urban circles of Western Europe and by the middle of the century men usually wore a mustache or, at most, a pointed goatee.
-In the second half of the century, being clean-shaven gradually became more common again, so much so that in 1698, Peter the Great of Russia ordered men to shave off their beards, and in 1705 levied a tax on beards in order to bring Russian society more in line with contemporary Western Europe.
+In the beginning of the 17th century, the size of beards decreased in urban circles of Western Europe with the shape also becoming more pointed.
+By the middle of the century men usually wore a mustache or a pointed goatee.
+In the later part of the century, being clean-shaven gradually became more common again amongst the upper classes, so much so that in 1698 Peter the Great of Russia ordered men to shave off their beards, and in 1705 levied a tax on beards in order to bring Russian society more in line with contemporary Western Europe.
 Throughout the 18th century essentially all upper class and most middle class European men would be clean shaven.